nickkuijpers/laravel-custom-post-manager/README.md

 the required assets in each page you use the CMS component.
 As this CMS is based on Vue, you must ofcourse include your default assets.

+You can change the `post_type` variable in the <compontent> to change the post type of the CMS.

 ```
 <head>
 	...